tideflow-io/tideflow/README.md

 # <a href='https://tideflow.io'><img src='https://raw.githubusercontent.com/tideflow-io/tideflow/b7d354c8d08d5934dcd2d351951eba29d84ed8dd/readme.jpg' width='260' alt='Tideflow.io'></a>

-> Design, automate and monintor workflows in realtime.
+> Design, automate and monitor workflows in realtime.

 Designing automated workflow processes is as easy as drag and drop.
 Create and connect tasks to create a custom workflow that replaces manual steps with automation.